streetwriters/notesnook/docs/help/contents/rich-text-editor/tables.md

 ![Resize a table](/resize-table.gif)
 == Mobile
-1. Tap on the separator between the two columns.
+1. Tap the separator between the two columns.
 2. Drag the separator left or right to resize.

 ![Resize a table on mobile](/resize-table-mobile.gif)